What should you do before December 31st to strengthen your finances? At year-end, there are a few critical steps you can take:

 Review your home, auto, and life insurance policies to determine if you have enough coverage or if deductibles need to be adjusted.

-12) Review Your Beneficiaries
+12) Update Your Beneficiaries

 Double-check if changes or updates are needed on your accounts.
 It's all too common to leave an ex-spouse, for example, assigned accidentally.